News and Updates

 Mac OS X's ability to schedule hardware power on and wake up is great.
 However, it does have some limitations.
 One limitation in particular affected Power Manager's availability field.

 When we took the decision to move Power Manager’s power on and wake up capabilities into the trigger structures, we had to accept and overcome a potential problem.
-Power Manager does not directly power on or wake up your Mac; this capability is handled by Mac OS X and the Mac’s hardware. …
+Power Manager does not directly power on or wake up your Mac; this capability is handled by Mac OS X and the Mac’s hardware.
+Software such as Power Manager, and Apple’s own Energy Saver, have to delegate the task to the underlying operating system. …

 Published